Lemon Icebox Pie

 Total: 3 hours 5 minutes

-A slice of Lemon Icebox Pie with a dollop of whipped cream on a white plate, with additional lemon slices on the side.
+A slice of Lemon Icebox Pie with a graham cracker crust, topped with whipped cream and a lemon wedge, served on a white plate.

 SAVE THIS RECIPE!